Comma Before “Which” – Rules & Examples

 2. The poetry which I like best is from the Romantic era.

-3. Jan visited Vietnam last year before which he had never traveled outside Europe.
+3. Jan visited Vietnam last year before which he had never travelled outside Europe.

 4. The new policy leads to misunderstandings and conflicts which helps nobody.